roost-io/spring-security-registration/readme_roostgpt.md

 #### .
 Review Test Results:
 After running the tests, review the output in the terminal.
 Maven will display information about the tests executed, including any failures or errors encountered.

-## Acknowledgments

-We would like to acknowledge the following tools and resources used in the development of this project:

-- [RoostGPT](https://www.roost.ai/) - An AI Test Generator used for functional test and unit test generation.
-- [OpenAPI Generator](https://openapi-generator.tech/) - A tool used for generating source code from API specifications.
-- [Java Spring Boot](https://spring.io/projects/spring-boot) - The Spring Boot framework was instrumental in simplifying and accelerating the development of this project.

-Feel free to explore the repository to delve deeper into the unit testing strategies employed within the Spring Security Registration project.
-Happy testing!

 ## Contact

 For more information about RoostGPT or our other products and services, please visit our website at [roost.ai](https://roost.ai) or contact us at [support@roost.ai](mailto:support@roost.ai).